AdityaEXP/ComicFinder/README.md

 ---

+## 🗒 TODOs
+1. User should be able to sort manhwa recommendations by ratings.
+2. Improve UI, show tags convert html description into normal one
+3. Display Manhwa Details Along With Chapters.
+Ex: completed/ongoing etc
+4. Fetch review of manhwa from social sites and also display related manhwas to them.

 ## 🔮 Future Plans
 1. Replace cosine similarity by FAISS for fast searches
 2. Adding Anime and webseries dataset as well